thubtenrigzin/Namsel2Windows/README.md

 ## Install:
 Open the console with the administrator privileges.

-The installation will completly work offline and it need 1 or 2 hours to be completed as the training datas need some times to be generated.
+The installation will completely work offline and need 1 or 2 hours to be completed as the training datas need some times to be generated.
 ```bash
 windows_install.bat
 ```